 What if you buy CoPower Green Bonds, but don’t want them anymore?
-Well, unlike most of other bonds that you can buy and sell freely on the bond market, you can’t sell your Green Bonds.
+Well, unlike most other bonds that you can buy and sell freely on the bond market, you can’t sell your Green Bonds.
 Since they are private investments and are not traded on any public exchange, you must hold them until maturity once you buy them.
 So, make sure you’re sure before diving in!

 Is Investing in CoPower Green Bonds Safe?

 This is probably the most common question I’ve heard and have found online — is it safe?
 Let’s be clear, all investment products have some sort of risk associated with them.
-Whether it’s market risk or inflation risk, nothing is immune to risk, not even cash.
+Whether it’s a market risk or inflation risk, nothing is immune to risk, not even cash.

 That goes for bonds too.
 No bond issuer, including CoPower, can 100% guarantee that you’ll receive the promised returns or your principal back.
-The only type of investment that is guaranteed are Guaranteed Investments Certificates (GICs).
+The only type of investment that is guaranteed is Guaranteed Investments Certificates (GICs).

 Going back to the question of whether investing in CoPower Green Bonds is safe, there are risks.
 One example could be technical problems with the underlying projects that could lead to a late payment or default on a loan.
 CoPower provides lots of information on their site and in their offering memorandum about other risks and how they work to mitigate them for investors.

 In this case, for example, they often require project owners to establish debt-service reserve funds and part of their process involves ensuring that warranties and insurance are in place when relevant.
-It’s nice to see that they report that to-date no loans have defaulted and all interest payments have been made on time, from borrowers to CoPower and from CoPower to investors.
+It’s nice to see that they report that to date no loans have defaulted and all interest payments have been made on time, from borrowers to CoPower and from CoPower to investors.

 A few more important points are that the loans underlying the bonds are secured by the project assets.
 CoPower is also careful to invest in clean energy and energy efficiency projects that they believe are “high quality”.
-They used established technologies that they call “boring, nothing experimental” and to date all the projects been in Canada (although in future they could be in the U.S. too).
+They used established technologies that they call “boring, nothing experimental” and to date, all the projects have been in Canada (although in the future they could be in the U.S. too).
 Projects have strong contracts in place and are typically already operational and selling clean energy or saving energy, although they may involve projects in the construction or installation phase when risks are understood.

 As I’ve increased my investing knowledge a million times over since I started my podcast almost 4 years ago, the trend of sustainable investing is something I’m becoming more and more excited about.